PedroS11/riot-valorant-api/README.md

  ## Documentation
  All methods available from Valorant API are supported, for more information regarding them, please visit [documentation](https://developer.riotgames.com/apis).

- For Typescript users, all the response interfaces from the api are created and exported to be used.
+ For Typescript users, all the request and response api interfaces are created and exported to be used.
  ## Installation
  The package is available through NPM, which means you can choose to install it using either `npm` or `yarn`